 Peace reigned until the end of the 14th century when with the war of Succession of Queen Jeanne of Provence, and together with the Black Death and pillaging gangs, the village was decimated.
 Its church was destroyed in 1387 in a failed campaign to keep the brigands at bay.

 So, for a town originally safely tucked away from the pirated coast, it ironically now became a scandalous nesting place for brigands, robbers and thieves.
 Favourable conditions and the rule of law did not return until 1470 when King Rene encouraged fifty good families, some with prior links to Biot, to relocate back to Biot (then called Buzot) from the Oneglia valley in Italy.
 And Biot started on the road to becoming the prosperous place that it remains today.

-Touring the Ancient Town
+Visiting the Ancient Town of Biot

 Meander down the pretty boulevard Rue Saint Sebastien as you enter Biot.
 Pass attractive colourful houses, cafes, and abundant greenery.
 The old town is located down this road towards the end.
 Its centre is the Place des Arcades (a narrow square, almost a rectangle, with arcaded houses and the 15th century church).
 See the altar painting of the Virgin of the Rosary by 16th century artist Louis Brea.